leonmavr/chip-8/README.md

 ### 4.3 Quirks

 As mentioned in the features, togglable XO-CHIP and SCHIP1.1 quirks are offered together.
-The more noticeable quirk is the sprite wrapping.
-If any pixel of a sprite meets the right border, it's wrapped around.
+The most noticeable quirk is the sprite wrapping; if any pixel of a sprite meets the right border, it's wrapped around.
 If quirks are off, then the sprite is clipped till the origin crosses the right wall.
 This is demonstrated below during a Brix gameplay.

 <img src="https://raw.githubusercontent.com/leonmavr/chip-8/master/assets/quirks_sprite.png" alt="quirks Text" width="75%">

 # 5. Minor improvements/fixed issues